MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab3_Segmentation.md

 Earlier we created a segment called **Summer Promotion**, which contains millennial customers with higher than average in-store purchase.
 Now, let's expand that segment and find customers that are similar to them for us to market our newly launched Cold Brew Coffee.

-1. Select **Segments** from the left navigation menu and choose the **Summer Promotion** segment.
+1. Select **Insights** > **Segments** from the left navigation menu and select the **All segments** tab.

+2. Choose the **Summer Promotion** segment.
 This will become our source segment.

-2. Select **Find similar customers** from the command bar.
+3. Select **Find similar customers** from the command bar.

-3. Name your segment `SummerPromoExpansion`
+4. Name your segment `SummerPromoExpansion`

-4. Select **Add fields** in the next step to select attributes and measures that are used to find similar customers.
+5. Select **Add fields** in the next step to select attributes and measures that are used to find similar customers.
 We'll target customers with similar average in-store purchase and location, so choose **PostCode** and **AverageStorePurchase**.
 Select **Apply**.

-5. Next you must choose who to consider.
+6. Next you must choose who to consider.
 Either **All customers except source segment**, or **Customers from a different segment**.
 If a different segment is selected, then you must choose which segment it is.
 For now, select **All customers except source segment**.

-6. Now the maximum number of customers to include must be selected.
+7. Now the maximum number of customers to include must be selected.
 By default, 20% of all customers is selected which could be altered if required.
 Let's stick with 20%.

-7. If you would like to include members from the source segment as well then check the last option.
+8. If you would like to include members from the source segment as well then check the last option.
 Otherwise, leave it unchecked.
 For our purposes, we can leave it unchecked.

-8. Select **Run**.
+9. Select **Run**.

-9. After the segment finishes refreshing, open the segment to find the **Similarity Scores** and explore the **Segment members preview**.
+10. After the segment finishes refreshing, open the segment to find the **Similarity Scores** and explore the **Segment members preview**.

 ## Exercise 2 - Get suggested Segments